 So much Middle-earth history left to be explored.

 Amazon’s Lord of the Rings prequel series may be at least a year from its debut, but the company has begun quietly teasing this highly ambitious, highly expensive project.
-A series of tweets from the official “The Lord of the Rings on Prime” Twitter account has been offering clues as to when the show might take place and what pieces of J.R.R.
-Tolkien’s lore the series will focus on, and the newest teaser confirms Amazon’s adaptation will be set during the Second Age of Middle-earth.
+A series of tweets from the official “The Lord of the Rings on Prime” Twitter account offer a few subtle clues as to when the series might take place and what pieces of J.R.R.
+Tolkien’s lore the series will focus on.

-Little by little, Amazon’s social accounts have been filling in a map of Middle-earth while quoting portions of the iconic “Ring Verse” that details the creation of Sauron’s Rings of Power.
-Now that we know the series will take place in the Second Age, here are a few things you can probably expect to see in this prequel series, including the possibility of multiple timelines.
+Little by little, that account has been filling in a map of Middle-earth while quoting portions of the iconic “Ring Verse” that details the creation of Sauron’s Rings of Power.
+Based on these clues and previous rumors about the series, here are a few things you can probably expect to see in this prequel series.

 The Third Age

-While Amazon’s earlier map of Middle-earth seemed to indicate the series would be set in the Second Age, this version seems to point more firmly toward the Third Age.
+While previously Amazon’s map of Middle-earth seemed to indicate the series would be set in the Second Age, the newest version seems to point more firmly toward the Third Age.
 Specifically, roughly 2000 years after Sauron’s original defeat and 1000 years before the events of The Hobbit and The Lord of the Rings.

 The revised map adds several key Middle-earth landmarks, including Sauron’s fortress of Barad-dûr, Gondorian cities including Minas Ithil, Minas Anor, and Osgiliath and the fortress of Amon Sûl.
 The fact that Gondor is clearly a major power tells us the show is set in the Third Age, not the Second, but some of these names seem to confirm a much earlier time period than a “Young Aragorn” series would allow for.